shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 In this, we will be using `Main.js`, `BuyForm.js`, `SellForm.js` components.
 Here are the details of the components :

-- Main.js
+**Main.js**

-In this Main.js file import the `BuyForm` and `SellForm` components, then render the buy and sell form.
+In this file import the `BuyForm` and `SellForm` components, then render the BuyForm and SellForm components.

 ```
 import React, { Component } from "react";
-import BuyFrom from "./BuyForm";
+import BuyForm from "./BuyForm";
 import SellForm from "./SellForm";

 class Main extends Component {